 From the historic Old Town and splendid UNESCO listed medieval buildings to ultra-modern world-class attractions.
 Then, there is the culture and of course, the famous cuisine. – Paella anyone?

 Whether it’s beaches, history, modern architecture, culture, or gastronomy, Valencia has you covered with plenty of things to do and see.

 How to get to Valencia

-It’s simple to travel to Valencia no matter where you’re coming from.
+It’s simple to travel to Valencia no matter where you’re coming from on your Spain itinerary or even from outside Spain.
 There are domestic and inter EU trains and busses, international flights, even ferries.
 Choose the best option according to the time you have available, where you are coming from, and your desired mode of travel.

 Manises Airport is only 8 km from central Valencia, connected to the city by metro and bus networks.
 There are regular domestic and international flights.
 However, if flying into Valencia from outside of Europe, you may need to fly into a major hub such as Barcelona.
 It is then simple to get from Barcelona to Valencia.

 Getting to Valencia from other big cities in Spain is often easiest by train.
 For example, from Madrid to Valencia, takes no longer than 2 hours.
 The city has two main train stations: Estación del Norte, for local operators, and Joaquín Sorolla for AVE high-speed rail services.

 The port in Valencia is an important commercial port in the Mediterranean.
 It’s becoming increasingly busier for its passenger services from the Balearic Islands and Italy.
 Ferries are an especially good option for travelling to the islands such as Ibiza or Palma Mallorca.

 Search Ferry Timetables and Fares to and From Valencia Here